MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/eb.md

     - Multi Container Docker
     - Pre-configure Docker
     - Packer Builder
-    - Write our own custom platforms (If the any of the above is not supported)
+    - Write our own custom platforms (If any of the above is not supported)
 - Web Server Tier vs. Worker Tier:

 ![Web Server Tier vs. Worker Tier](images/web-server-vs-worker.png)

 ## Elastic Beanstalk Deployment Modes

 - **Single Instance deployment**: good for development, we get 1 ec2 instance in 1 ASG and 1 Elastic IP.
-DNS names maps straight ot the Elastic IP
+DNS names map straight to the Elastic IP
 - **High Availability with Load Balancer**: great for production, we have an ASG across multiple AZs
 - Deployment updates:
-    - **All at once**: we deploy all our applications in on go.
+    - **All at once**: we deploy all our applications in one go.
 Fastest, but instances have a downtime.
 No additional cost is applied while deploying
-    - **Rolling**: update e few instances at a time, move onto next set of instances (bucket) if the first set was healthy.
+    - **Rolling**: update a few instances at a time, move onto the next set of instances (bucket) if the first set was healthy.
 The application will run bellow capacity for a given period (bucket size).
 At some point the application will run both versions.
 No additional cost is encountered during deployment
     - **Rolling with additional batches**: similar deployment procedure as the **rolling** approach with the difference of having an additional batch started at the beginning of deployment with the newer version of the application.
-Afterwards, the older instanced are gradually moved to newer version.
-While deploying, both application version will be running at the same time.
+Afterwards, the old instances are gradually moved to the new application version.
+While deploying, both application versions will be running at the same time.
 Minor additional cost may be encountered since the additional batch will be present until the deployment is finished.
     - **Immutable**: new version of the application is deployed to an entirely new ASG.
 If the new version passes the initial validation, the old ASG is terminated.
 Deployment will cause 0 downtime.
 The additional cost encountered while deploying is the highest compared to other deployment types.

 ### Blue / Green Deployment

 - This is not a direct feature of Elastic Beanstalk
 - Zero downtime and release facility
-- Create a new staging environment and deploy our newest version there
+- Creating a new staging environment and deploying our newest version there
-- The new environment (green) can be validated independently and roll back if there's issues
+- The new environment (green) can be validated independently and rolled back if there are issues
 - Route 53 can be setup using weighted policies to redirect a little bit of traffic to the staging environment
-- Using the elastic beanstalk console, we can "swap URLs" when with the testing environment
+- Using the elastic beanstalk console, we can "swap URLs" with the testing environment
 - This is a manual feature, it's not directly embedded in EB

 ### Traffic Splitting